 Also, neighborhoodScout's exclusive research revealed that 94.0% of the adult residents in the Crest Hill North neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 96.6% of the neighborhoods in America.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Crest Hill North neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Crest Hill North neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 66.7% of the households here have four, five, or more cars.
 That is more cars per household than in 100.0% of the neighborhoods in the nation.

 Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
 The Crest Hill North neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Crest Hill North neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 100.0% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 100.0% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.